Noora-q/bank-tech-test/README.md

 As an account holder
 So I can see how much my money I have left
 I want to be able to see my final balance

+As an account holder
+So I track my spending
+I want to be able to see a printed account statement
 ```